Armando1514/Event-Driven-Microservices/SECURITY.md

 ### NOW WE CREATE CLIENT SCOPES

-**CLIENT SCOPES**=Client scopes are a common set of protocol mappers and roles that are shared between multiple clients.
+**CLIENT SCOPES** = Client scopes are a common set of protocol mappers and roles that are shared between multiple clients.

 - app_user_role and we assign the role app_user_role.
 By matching a role with a scope, we will restrict the returned scopes in a JWT and only return scopes that users roles match.
 - app_admin_role and we assign  the role app_admin_role.